openstack/openstack-manuals/doc/install-guide/source/keystone-install.rst

    .. include:: shared/note_configuration_vary_by_distribution.rst

    .. note::

-      In Kilo and newer releases, the keystone project deprecates eventlet in favor of a separate web server with WSGI extensions.
-This guide uses the Apache HTTP server with ``mod_wsgi`` to serve Identity service requests on port 5000 and 35357.
-By default, the keystone service still listens on ports 5000 and 35357.
-Therefore, this guide disables the keystone service.
-The keystone project plans to remove eventlet support in Mitaka.
+      This guide uses the Apache HTTP server with ``mod_wsgi`` to serve Identity service requests on ports 5000 and 35357.
+By default, the keystone service still listens on these ports.
+Therefore, this guide manually disables the keystone service.

    .. only:: ubuntu